Erfan-Mashayekh/MLCMS/README.md

 ## Exersice 2
 1. All changed codes (including SIR) and scenarios are located in Exercise2 directory
+2. To run the code there are two options:
+- copy the files in Exercise2 to their own locations in vadere software or
-2. To run the code contained instead of copying the files in Exercise2, simply download the vadere directory
+- simply download the vadere directory and run it